Version 2026-04-18

 Some important news are:

-• The access to data with operations and return values are now supported.
-The older versions were oriented, as usual also in ordinary C programming, only to (public) data.
-Working with operations and hence encapsulate data are a proper decision. inline operations also in C language does not enforce additional calculation time on machine level.
+inlineoperations also in C language does not enforce additional calculation time on machine level.
 Also usage of reference variables for return values is possible.
 What is not clarified: Return of a reference is intrinsically an association in UML thinking, and should be handled in exact that way.
 Function block graphics do not deal with references, only with data flow.
 But usage of references is usual in C/++ programming.
-This should be basically proper clarified for the Object Oriented Function Block (OFB) concept.
+This should be basically proper clarified for the Object Oriented Function Block (OFB) concept. -

-• The concept of predefined FBlocks and the alias are improved.
-The name of a struct in C language is determined only on code generation, not already in the graphic diagrams.
+structin C language is determined only on code generation, not already in the graphic diagrams.
 The mapping is done with an extra text file (-cfg:), see video below.
-Used names in the graphic diagrams are more independent of target implementation stuff.
+Used names in the graphic diagrams are more independent of target implementation stuff. -

 All in all, some tests on living examples are done, a lot of fine tuning was done.
 A list of details of changes can be seen in the version history: https://gitlab.com/jzhartmut/srcJava_vishiaFBcl.
 Of course the documentation is improved step by step.